mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/quickstart/index.md

 dcos task log --completed <job-run-id>
 ```

-# <a name="jobs-api"></a>Jobs API
+# <a name="jobs-api"></a>Using the Jobs API

-You can also create and administer jobs using the DC/OS API.
-[View the full API here](http://dcos.github.io/metronome/docs/generated/api.html).
+You can also create and administer jobs through calls to the Jobs API endpoints.
+This section highlights the most common tasks you perform through job-related API calls.
+For more complete information about the Jobs API, see the  [Jobs API reference](http://dcos.github.io/metronome/docs/generated/api.html) information.

+## Preparing to use API cals
+The code examples in this section illustrate how to include Jobs API calls to perform job-related tasks with the client URL (cURL) program.
+For detailed information about using `curl` command, see the [`curl` man page](https://curl.haxx.se/docs/manpage.html).

-<p class="message--important"><strong>IMPORTANT: </strong>The DC/OS CLI and web interface support a combined JSON format (accessed via the <code>/v0</code> endpoint) that allows you to specify a schedule in the job descriptor.
-To schedule a job via the API, use two calls: one to add an unscheduled job, and another to associate a <code><schedule-file>.json</code> with the job.</p>
+In addition, one important difference between using the DC/OS command-line interface or web-based console and the API is how you configure the job schedule.
+The DC/OS CLI and web-based console support a combined JSON format that allows you to specify a schedule in the job descriptor.
+To schedule a job using the Jobs API, you must use two separate calls:
+- Use one call to add an **unscheduled** job.
+- Use a second call to associate a specific [schedule file](#add-sched) (`schedule-file.json`) with the job.

-## Add a job
+## Add a job using an API call
 The following command adds a job called `myjob.json`.

 ```
 curl -X POST -H "Content-Type: application/json" -H "Authorization: token=$(dcos config show core.dcos_acs_token)" $(dcos config show core.dcos_url)/service/metronome/v1/jobs -d@/Users/<your-username>/<myjob>.json
 ```

-## Remove a job
+## Remove a job using an API call
 The following command removes a job regardless of whether the job is running:
 ```
 curl -X DELETE -H "Authorization: token=$(dcos config show core.dcos_acs_token)" $(dcos config show core.dcos_url)/service/metronome/v1/jobs/<myjob>?stopCurrentJobRuns=true